ccxt/ccxt/wiki/ccxt.pro.manual.md

 const exchange = new ccxtpro.binance ({ enableRateLimit: true })
 ```

-In Python, the implementation of CCXT Pro relies on [asyncio](https://docs.python.org/3/library/asyncio.html) and [Event Loop](https://docs.python.org/3/library/asyncio-eventloop.html) in particular.
-In Python the user is required to supply a asyncio's event loop instance in the constructor arguments as shown below (identical to `ccxt.async support`):
+The Python implementation of CCXT Pro relies on builtin [asyncio](https://docs.python.org/3/library/asyncio.html) and [Event Loop](https://docs.python.org/3/library/asyncio-eventloop.html) in particular.
+In Python it is required to supply an asyncio's event loop instance in the constructor arguments as shown below (identical to `ccxt.async support`):

 ```Python
 # Python